Eastern yellow jacket cleaning itself on a leaf

 HOW TO SAFELY REMOVE YELLOW JACKET NESTS

 The good news is that, with the exception of the queen, yellow jackets only live for one season.
 Cold weather will naturally get rid of them.
-If you can wait things out, worker wasps will usually be dead by the beginning of November.
+So, if you can wait things out, worker wasps will usually be dead by the beginning of November.

 Still, there are those situations that require immediate action, especially when colonies located close to houses pose a threat to family safety.
 In the case of our garden, the nest was situated behind one of the main visitor benches.